seaboyz/You-Dont-Know-JS/this & object prototypes/ch5.md

 Oh, yeah, also... by convention in the JavaScript world, "class"es are named with a capital letter, so the fact that it's `Foo` instead of `foo` is a strong clue that we intend it to be a "class".
 That's totally obvious to you, right!?

 **Note:** This convention is so strong that many JS linters actually *complain* if you call `new` on a method with a lowercase name, or if we don't call `new` on a function that happens to start with a capital letter.
-That sort of boggles the mind that we struggle so much to get (fake) "class-orientation" *right* in JavaScript that we create linter rules to ensure we use capital letters, even though the capital letter doesn't mean ***anything* at all** to the JS engine.
+That sort of boggles the mind that we struggle so much to get (fake) "class-orientation" *right* in JavaScript that we create linter rules to ensure we use capital letters, even though ***the capital letter doesn't mean anything* at all to the JS engine***.

 #### Constructor Or Call?

 In the above snippet, it's tempting to think that `Foo` is a "constructor", because we call it with `new` and we observe that it "constructs" an object.

-In reality, `Foo` is no more a "constructor" than any other function in your program.
+***In reality, `Foo` is no more a "constructor" than any other function in your program.
 Functions themselves are **not** constructors.
 However, when you put the `new` keyword in front of a normal function call, that makes that function call a "constructor call".
-In fact, `new` sort of hijacks any normal function and calls it in a fashion that constructs an object, **in addition to whatever else it was going to do**.
+In fact, `new` sort of hijacks any normal function and calls it in a fashion that constructs an object, **in addition to whatever else it was going to do**.***

 For example: